Arjein/clara-ai/README.md

 - **Gmail Integration:**
   Authenticates via OAuth2 and interacts with Gmail API for reading, labeling, and sending emails.
 Robust label and thread management.
 - **User Profile & Memory:**
-  Stores user profile and last email update time in Azure CosmosDB, remembering context and previous actions for smarter automation.
+  Stores user profile and last email update time in local JSON storage, remembering context and previous interactions.
 - **Rich CLI Interface:**
   Provides status, progress, and logs using rich console output.
+- **Local LLM Support:**
+  Uses Ollama for accessing powerful local language models like llama3.2 with no API costs.
+  *Note: Using larger models with more parameters (e.g., `llama3:70b`, `mixtral:8x7b-instruct`) significantly enhances the agent's performance in both email triage accuracy and the quality of generated responses compared to smaller models.*

 ---